ic-Solutions/neetadvisor/_pages/privacy-policy.md

 ## **Use Of Data**

-Leopride career solutions private limited uses the collected data for various purposes:
+NEET Advisor uses the collected data for various purposes:

 - To provide and maintain the Service
 - To notify you about changes to our Service